Using Glucosamine to Prevent Canine Osteoarthritis

 Selling people on the value of preventive maintenance is difficult, unless they have had a dog with a promising competitive career cut short by osteoarthritis.
 This is the point at which most veterinarians will mention glucosamine to their clients, but much of the damage has already occurred.
 However, even in late-stage osteoarthritis, the supplement may improve matters enough to make it worthwhile.

 The pet supply marketplace overflows with all sorts of glucosamine supplements, many containing ingredients that reportedly enhance the positive effects of glucosamine.
 These supplements come in a variety of forms and dosages, and pricing runs all over the map.
-Just about every pet supplement manufacturer offers at least one glucosamine product.
+For example, a well-known supplement called "InflamAway", which contains yucca and garlic in addition to glucosamine, has a suggested dose of one 1500mg tablet per 40 lbs. of body weight.
+This does not deliver 1500mg of glucosamine to your dog.
+A call to the company revealed one 1500mg tablet contains only 100mg of glucosamine.
+It is important to note here that GAGs are sold as "dietary supplements" rather than as medicines, and are not regulated by the FDA.
+This puts dosage and exact ingredient labelling up for discrepancies.
+Just about every pet supplement manufacturer offers at least one glucosamine product, so buyer beware!

 Also, many manufacturers add “synergistic” ingredients to the supplement including vitamins C, D, and E; manganese; Omega-3 and Omega-6 fatty acids; and herbs like yucca and alfalfa.
 Many supplements also contain chondroitin sulfate, which some medical professionals believe aids in holding fluids in the cartilage.
 Several manufacturers also offer chondroitin sulfate as a stand-alone product of equal importance to glucosamine.